apache/www-site/content/security/committers.md

 ### Complete

-17. The project team updates the project's security pages.
+18. The project team updates the project's security pages.

-18. Add the link to the public announcement on the mailinglist as a 'reference' in the CVE.
+19. Add the link to the public announcement on the mailinglist as a 'reference' in the CVE.
     This notifies the security team, which will submit the information to the CVE project.

-19. If the project repository is in Subversion, add the CVE ID to the log for the commit that applied the fix.
+20. If the project repository is in Subversion, add the CVE ID to the log for the commit that applied the fix.
 Do **not** try to do this if your project uses a Git repository, as editing a pushed commit causes all sorts of problems.

-If the project does not have a dedicated `security@project.apache.org` mailing list, copy all communication regarding the vulnerability to `security@apache.org`.
-There is no need to do this for messages sent to `security@project.apache.org` since these are automatically copied to `security@apache.org`.

-Share information about the vulnerability with domain experts (or colleagues at your employer) at the discretion of the project's security team, providing that you make clear that the information is not for public disclosure and that you copy to `security@apache.org` or the project's security mailing list any communication regarding the vulnerability.

 <h2 id="ids">CVE IDs<a class="headerlink" href="#ids" title="Permanent link">&para;</a></h2>